THE R COLLECTIVE’S SOURCING GUIDELINES AND MANUFACTURING CODE OF CONDUCT

 ● Fabric source disclosure: We are under Non Disclosure Agreements (NDA) with our fabric ‘waste’ partners, which prevents us from publicly disclosing the exact source of our fabrics.
 Until such time that our waste partners are willing to be publicly-disclosed, we are required to keep our source of fabrics confidential from the public and media.
 However, we maintain good levels of fabric sourcing information, and are able, on an ad-hoc basis, to share certain information with our private stakeholders about our fabric sourcing, as may be required.

 ● Fabric assurance: We preferentially source fabrics from companies who have third party testing, audit and compliance for their fabrics.
-To further ensure our own fabric safety and quality, we partner with world-leading testing and verification company, SGS, who strategically retest our proposed fabrics for chemicals of concern and physical properties.
+To further ensure our own fabric safety and quality, we partner with world-leading testing and verification company, SGS, who strategically retest some of our proposed fabrics for chemicals of concern and physical properties.
 In certain cases and where required, we are able to further test our fabrics to provide further confidence for our key stakeholders, where timing and resources allow.

 The R Collective’s manufacturing code of conduct: